 It is unsurprising that family solicitors are being asked for guidance during such unprecedented times.
 Resolution, an organisation designed to support family solicitors in achieving best practice, has issued a series of suggestions that separated parents may find helpful.

-- The school closures have caused children to spend more time with one parent than was envisaged at the time that original arrangements were made.
+- The new COVID-19 restrictions may have caused children to spend more time with one parent than was envisaged at the time that original arrangements were made.
 To introduce balance, additional calls can be made between the children and the other household through the likes of: Zoom, WhatsApp video calls, FaceTime and Skype.

 - To introduce an element of interest for the children, simple activities, such as playing in the garden and helping with cooking, could be filmed and sent to the non-present parent.
 This would act as an update for the parent and as content for their next call.